The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111

 You should be prepared to carry out checks on the product and/or on your suppliers to ensure product safety.
 Doing nothing is not enough.

-All other off-road vehicles are covered by the Supply of Machinery (Safety) Regulations 2008.
+Off-road vehicles are covered by the Supply of Machinery (Safety) Regulations 2008.
 They specifically exclude vehicles that are intended for use in competitions or on the road.
-Compliance with the health and safety requirements of these Regulations can be achieved by manufacturing to European or British Standards.
+Compliance with the health and safety requirements of these Regulations can be achieved by manufacturing to European or British standards.

-The applicable European standard is BS EN 16029: Ride-on motorised vehicles intended for the transportation of persons and not intended for use on public roads.
+The European standard - BS EN 16029: Ride-on motorised vehicles intended for the transportation of persons and not intended for use on public roads.
 Single-track two-wheel motor vehicles.
 Safety requirements and test methods - is currently under review.
 This standard could be taken into account when assessing whether the product complies with the Supply of Machinery (Safety) Regulations 2008.

 All vehicles that are covered by the Regulations will need to be CE-marked and comply with the health and safety requirements outlined in the Regulations.